intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Edge Cloud.md

 - High availaiblity and load balancing in a small-footprint single-board compute cluster.

-- Rolling updates and managed CI/CD from cloud to all edge devices (_Kubernetes/K3s_).
+- Rolling updates and managed CI/CD from cloud to all edge devices (using _Kubernetes/K3s_).

 - Cloud services can be redeployed at the edge based on HTTPS/gRPC endpoints and lightweight message broker (see below, compared to [Cloud messaging]

-- Service-mesh traffic management, certificate management, and monitoring (_Traefik_/_Containous_).
+- Service-mesh traffic management, certificate management, and monitoring (using _Traefik_/_Containous_).

 - Optional high-volume data collection by field staff through mobile App over BLE.